MicrosoftLearning/PL-600-Microsoft-Power-Platform-Solution-Architect/Instructions/Labs/Lab03[PL-600]_RPA.md

 4. Provide your password and click **Sign in**
 5. Select the production environment
 6. Go to **My flows** and select the **Desktop flows** tab
-7. Verify the desktop flow you created is listed
+7. Verify the desktop flow you created is listed **Note - you may need to refresh the screen to see you flow.**
 8. Click **+ New flow** and select **Instant cloud flow**

 ![Add an instant flow](../media/button-create-step-1.png)